madetech/blog/posts/composability_vs_inheritence.md

 end
 ```

-The next two pieces are the `Withdrawer` and `Depositor`.
-They know how to
-withdraw and deposit, from and to, respectively.
-What this means in logic terms
+They know how to withdraw and deposit, from and to, respectively.
+What this
-is they know how to deduct and increase the `BankAccount#balance`.
-Both classes
+means in logic terms is they know how to deduct and increase the
-are useful in their own right.
+`BankAccount#balance`.
+Both classes are useful in their own right.

+The last piece is `Transferrer` which composes `Withdrawer` and `Depositor`
+together to perform another useful task, that of transferring money from one
+account to another:

 ``` ruby
 class Transferrer